Angel Flags

 All the designs in this series feature the flag of Ireland in the top leaf and the USA flag on the left leaf.
 The right leaf changes, depending on the country used.

 In our test case here, it is the German flag that fills the leaf on the right.
-The product shown is a wrist watch for kids. in this case, a sparkling silver one all glittery and stuff.
-It has green numbers that are easy to see and the German Shamrock tilts a bit to the right.
+The product shown is a necklace watch for her. in this case, a sparkling golden one .
+It has white numbers that are easy to see and the German Shamrock tilts a bit to the right.
 Just for a bit of whimsical fun.

 German Shamrock Wrist Watch